appirio-tech/work-app/README.md

  - Run the unit tests using `gulp test` (via karma, mocha, sinon).

 ### Running in dev mode
- - Run the project with `gulp serve-dev --sync`
+ - Run the project with `gulp serve-dev`

- - `--sync` opens it in a browser and updates the browser with any files changes.

 ### Building the project
  - Build the optimized project using `gulp build`